Skip to main content

 Use Cases

-• Drafting a novel's first chapter that needs to earn a second read
+• Writing a novel's first chapter that needs to earn a second read before the reader closes the tab

-• Writing a screenplay cold open before the title card appears
+• Drafting a screenplay cold open before the title card appears, à la Breaking Bad or No Country for Old Men

 Tips